v4lv3rd3/typing_practice_script/README.md

 `nvim words.txt` or use the script menu

 >[!Warning]
->The words to the test are inside the `words.txt` and the stadistics is stored on `typingre_cords.db`
+>The words to the test are inside the `words.txt` and the statistics is stored on `typing_records.db`